Russian opposition leader Alexei Navalny arrested during protests

 Police interrupt broadcast

+Earlier Navalny said police forced their way into his Moscow office hours before the protests were due to take place.

-Prior to his arrest, Navalny said police sawed through the door of the office's studio during a YouTube broadcast Sunday morning.
+He said police sawed through the door of the office's studio during a YouTube broadcast Sunday morning.

 "In order to take down our broadcast, the police cut out the door to the Anti-Corruption Foundation (FBK) office, and then began to saw the door to the studio right in the middle of broadcast," he said in a Facebook post.